Poster Compliance Center Blog

 The Florida Department of Economic Opportunity (DEO) and other state agencies require Florida employers to comply with various federal and state labor laws.
 These labor laws require all Florida employers to conspicuously post several specific notices.
 Employers of certain sizes or in particular industries may be subject to additional labor law posting requirements.
 To get […]

-You just received your Compliance Poster, now what?
-When hanging a poster, not damaging the wall is especially important.
-Which means that nails, staples, and tacks are not an option for those who are required to change out posters regularly.
+How To Hang Compliance Posters Without Damaging Your Wall When hanging a poster, not damaging the wall is especially important.
+This means that nails, staples, and tacks are not an option for those who are required to change out posters regularly.
 So, what’s the best way to hang a poster?
-We know what you’re thinking—DUCT TAPE—it […]
+We know what you’re thinking—DUCT […]

 California Labor Laws and Mandatory Postings